-- Keep your hands and feet away from all moving parts such as forks or wheels. - Never allow passengers on the truck.
-There is no safe place for them. - Before you leave your truck: - Come to a complete stop. - Lower the forks to the floor. - Shut the truck off with the key or disconnect the battery.
+- Keep your hands and feet away from all moving parts such as the coupler or wheels. - Never allow passengers anywhere on the truck.
+There is no safe place for them. - Before you leave your truck: - Come to a complete stop. - Shut the truck off with the key or disconnect the battery. - Make certain the brake is applied and the truck will not coast.